Which container?

-Please put all plastic recycling in the same red box or bin as your cans, tins and foil.
+Please put plastic bottles, pots, tubs and trays in the same red box or bin as your cans, tins and foil.

 Which plastics can I recycle?